Date of Current Revision: June, 2013

-Employment ‘at-will’ is an employee/employer relationship that can be terminated by either party at any time with or without cause.
-For example, an at-will employee may resign from work or be terminated from work, with or without cause, with or without severance, or without advance notice.
-Wage employees are ‘at-will’ employees.
+An employee/employer relationship that can be terminated by either party at any time with or without cause.
+An at-will employee may resign from work or be terminated from work, with or without cause, with or without severance, or without advance notice.
+Wage employees are at-will employees.

-This policy applies to all wage employees and, where applicable, to their supervisors.
+This policy applies to all wage employees and, where applicable, their supervisors.

 Wage employees shall be hired strictly on a part-time, at-will basis.